 Spring is in the air, and so my toddlers and preschoolers have been creating lots of Spring crafts to hurry it along!
 Today I’m sharing the super-cute paper plate bird craft that we made today.
 It’s one of many in our A-Z paper plate crafts collection.
 Did you see the Paper Plate Robins we made last year?
 Well the birds that the hooligans made today are a more colourful and eclectic version of those robins.

-Truth be told, we didn’t actually use paper plates for our birds because I didn’t have enough to go around.
-I simply cut our circles (I traced a child’s plate) out of white cardboard.
+Truth be told, we didn’t actually use paper plates for these birds because I didn’t have enough plates to go around.
+I simply cut circles (I traced a child’s plate) out of white cardboard.
 A cereal box would to the trick too.

-I have to say that I’m just in love with today’s vibrant version of the craft.
+I have to say that I’m just in love with these little birdies!
 What a fun burst of colour as we await Spring!